Kilcar

-Cill Charthaigh (anglicised as Kilcar) is a Gaeltacht village on the R263 regional road in the south west of County Donegal in Ireland.
+Cill Charthaigh (anglicised as Kilcar) is a Gaeltacht village on the R263 regional road in the south-west of County Donegal in Ulster, the northern province in Ireland.
 It is also a townland of 233 acres and a civil parish in the historic barony of Banagh.

-Main Street has a Catholic church (known locally as 'the Chapel') at one end and two textile factories at the other end.
-In between there are several shops and four pubs.
-The village has the principal tweed hand weaving facility in Donegal, with a shop Studio Donegal selling tweed products.
+Kilcar's main street has a Catholic church (known locally as 'the chapel') at one end and two textile factories at the other end.
+In between there are several shops and three pubs.
+The village has a tweed handweaving facility, with a shop selling tweed products.
 Kilcar is also known for its tradition in knitting.
-There is also a producer of seaweed based cosmetic products.

-The primary school is about 750 metres from Main Street, and the parish of Kilcar stretches to the 'burn' which separates it from the next village, Carrick, which is about 5 kilometres away.
+The primary school is about 750 metres from the main street, and the parish of Kilcar stretches to the 'burn' which separates it from the next village, Carrick, which is about 5 kilometres away.

-Located close to the Slieve League cliffs, the town is known for the scenic coastal landscapes and the musical and cultural traditions.
+Located near the Slieve League cliffs, Kilcar is known for its coastal landscapes and musical traditions.

 Culture

-Áislann Chill Chartha is a community facility which includes a library, sports hall (basketball and indoor football), a fitness suite, computer centre, and small theatre.
+Áislann Chill Chartha is a community facility which includes a library, café, sports hall (basketball and indoor football), a fitness suite, computer centre, and small theatre.
 It also has exhibits based on the history of South West Donegal and exhibitions of historic local photographs.
-It is located beside Studio Donegal.

-St. Cartha's Pipe Band was formed in Kilcar in 1934.
-The band competed in their first All Ireland Pipe Band Championships in 2009.
-At the Malahide piping and drumming festival of the same year, the band finished second in their grade.
-The bands uniform consists of a saffron kilt and green tunic.

-About 22% of residents are native Irish speakers.
+Students visit the area to learn Irish through Coláiste Chara, an Irish language summer school for teenagers.

+Fleadh Cheoil Chill Chartha or Kilcar Fleadh is a yearly festival of music, song and dance celebrating the traditions of south-west Donegal.

+As of 2024, a restoration was in progress to restore An Mhuileann Coirce Leitir (Corn Mill), with plans to restore the mill and drying kiln, mill dam, mill wheel and mill race.
+A new carpark was also due to be added.

 Sport and outdoor activities

-Gaelic football is among the more popular sports in Kilcar, and the GAA pitch at Towney is located 2 kilometres outside the village on the coast road.
-The local club, CLG Chill Chartha, have been 6 times Donegal Champions.
+Gaelic football is among the more popular sports in Kilcar, and the Gaelic Athletic Association (GAA) pitch at Towney is located 2 kilometres outside the village on the coast road.
+The local GAA club, CLG Chill Chartha, have been six times Donegal Champions.
+CLG Chill Chartha promotes Gaeilge usage and organises Irish Language events within the community.